ianharrigan/haxeui/README.md

 Important note about OpenFl/Lime
 ================================
 OpenFL has dropped legacy support in versions after `3.6.1`.
-Since HaxeUI (version 1) is tied to legacy versions of OpenFL/Lime the following are the maximum versions that can be used with it:
+Since this version of HaxeUI is tied to legacy versions of OpenFL/Lime the following are the maximum versions that can be used with it:
 - OpenFL: 3.6.1
 - Lime: 2.9.1